uutzinger/SerialUI/README.md

 ![BLE Serial Monitor](assets/BLE_96.png)

 ## Description
 **SerialUI** provides a graphical interface to send and receive text from the serial port, including a serial plotter for displaying numerical data.
-It optimizes high data rate visualization of signals and text, offering features beyond the Arduino IDE Serial Plotter.
+It offers features beyond the Arduino IDE Serial Plotter.

+From an ESP32 we can retrieve about 400kBytes/s.
+For simulated data on an ESP32, more than 20k samples/second can be retrieved and plotted.

 **BLESerialUI** is equivalent to SerialUI but uses the Nordic Serial UART on a BLE connection (Experimental)